JoeyStanley/real/resources.md

 * Paul Tol has come up with some [additional color themes](https://personal.sron.nl/~pault/), which you can access with `scale_color_ptol` in the [`ggthemes`](https://www.rdocumentation.org/packages/ggthemes/versions/3.5.0) package.

 * If you want to make your own discrete color scale in R, definitely check out [Garrick Aden-Buie](https://www.garrickadenbuie.com)'s tutorial, *[Custom Discrete Color Scales for ggplot2](https://www.garrickadenbuie.com/blog/custom-discrete-color-scales-for-ggplot2/)*.

+* There is no shortage of color palettes.
+Here are a handful of ones I've seen and liked for one reason or another:

+    * [`nationalparkcolors`](https://github.com/katiejolly/nationalparkcolors): An R package by [Katie Jolly](http://www.katiejolly.io/portfolio/) with color palettes based on vintage-looking national parks posters.

+    * [`earthtones`](https://github.com/wcornwell/earthtones/blob/master/README.md): An R package by [Will Cornwell](http://willcornwell.org) where you give it GPS coordinates and it'll go to that location in Google Maps and create a color palette based on satellite images.
+Pretty cool.

+    * [`RSkittleBrewer`](https://github.com/alyssafrazee/RSkittleBrewer): An R package by [Alyssa Frazee](http://alyssafrazee.com) that includes color palettes based on Skittles!

+    * [pokepalettes.com](http://pokepalettes.com): A simple webpage that takes a Pokemon name and generates a color palette.

+* Of course, a monster compilation of color palettes in R can be found at [Emil Hvitfeldt's](https://www.hvitfeldt.me/blog/) [Github](https://github.com/EmilHvitfeldt/r-color-palettes).

 ### Animation